spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 ### Readme.md
  - Update project install description.
  - Update repository link.
- - Remove unused information (like vagrant installation if you not use it)
+ - Remove unused information if you don't use it (like vagrant installation if you not use it)
  - It can be good idea to move production information to down, all new developers will easily see how to use project.